ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The formal specification of asset profiles and their identification is outside the scope of this document.

+### Gateway Network ID (NetworkID)

+The network identifier (NetworkID) is the unique alphanumeric string representing the asset network behind a gateway.
+A gateway may simultaneously stand in front of multiple asset networks.
+As such, for a specific asset transfer instance both the sender gateway and recipient gateway must indicate which asset networks are the origin network and destination network respectively.

+The network identifier values of the origin network (senderGatewayNetworkId) and destination network (recipientGatewayNetworkId) must be communicated and agreed upon prior to the commencement of the asset transfer.
+This selection is confirmed by peer gateways in the Transfer Initialization Claim that is transmitted within Transfer Proposal Message.

+The mechanism to allocate globally unique network identifier is outside the scope of the current specification.

 ### Transfer-Context ID:

 This is the unique immutable identifier representing the application layer context of a single unidirectional transfer.
 The method to generate the transfer-context ID is outside the scope of the current document.